Post 7 of 11

 The stream will run smoothly which is the most important!

-Compared to the rest of the software on this best game streaming software list, 1AVStreamer one is the most suitable one for beginners.
+Compared to the rest of the streaming software for low end PC on this best game streaming software list, 1AVStreamer is the most suitable one for beginners.

-The design of the software is not the most esthetically pleasing one, but it is super easy to use and won’t crash on a low-end PC.
+The design of the software for live streaming is not the most esthetically pleasing one, but it is super easy to use and won’t crash on a low-end PC.

 Navigating it is simple since there aren’t many features and no need to change the settings since they are predefined.